ironsheep/P2-BLDC-Motor-Control/Movement-STUDY.md

 **NOTE2** {bBrakeAtEnd} is T/F where T means the motor is stopped and is held in position and F means motor power turned off and the motor is allowed to coast

-### BlocklyProp Feedback 360° control form
+### BlocklyProp: Feedback 360° control API

-The BLDC motor object provides an alternative form of control which works as if you are controlling a Feedback 360° Servo.
+BlocklyProp provides control of a Feedback 360° Servo.
 Control for these servos offers Velocity Control and Angular Control subsystems.

 | Fb360 Servo-like Interface | Description |
 | --- | --- |